AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     >[!NOTE]
     >
-    > If building an advanced Data Layer for objects re-used throughout an implementation it is recommended to extract the Data Layer elements into their own data layer specific Java Objects.
+    > If building an advanced Data Layer for objects reused throughout an implementation, it is recommended to extract the Data Layer elements into their own data layer-specific Java&trade; objects.
 For example the Commerce Core Components have added interfaces for `ProductData` and `CategoryData` since these could be used on many components within a Commerce implementation.
 Review [the code in the aem-cif-core-components repo](https://github.com/adobe/aem-core-cif-components/tree/master/bundles/core/src/main/java/com/adobe/cq/commerce/core/components/datalayer) for more details.

 ## Congratulations! {#congratulations}